Ruins Of Pompeii

 Pompeii: Two Million Visitors a Year, Still Worth Every Minute

-Pompeii was buried under four to six metres of volcanic ash and pumice in the eruption of Mount Vesuvius on 24 August 79 CE.
-The eruption lasted eighteen hours.
-Around 2,000 bodies have been found in the ruins, though the pre-eruption population was around 11,000 - most escaped.
+Pompeii was buried under four to six metres of volcanic ash and pumice on 24 August 79 CE.
+The eruption of Vesuvius lasted eighteen hours.
+Around 2,000 bodies have been found in the ruins, though the pre-eruption population was around 11,000 – most escaped.
 The site covers 44 hectares, making it the largest excavated Roman city in the world.
-About two-thirds has been uncovered since systematic excavation began in 1748; the rest is still underground, deliberately unexcavated in parts to allow future archaeologists to work with better technology.
+About two-thirds has been uncovered since systematic excavation began in 1748; the rest is still underground, deliberately left unexcavated in parts to allow future archaeologists to work with better technology.
+Excavation is ongoing and new discoveries are announced regularly.

 Planning the Visit

-The site is enormous.
+The site is enormous – 66 hectares with over 45 hectares open to visitors.
 A rushed visit takes three hours; a thorough visit takes a full day.
-The main entrance is Porta Marina (Gate 1); this is where most visitors enter and where the most significant buildings are concentrated in the southern section.
-A second entrance at Piazza Anfiteatro (Gate 2) in the east is less crowded and gives direct access to the Amphitheatre.
+Main entrance is Porta Marina (Gate 1); the Piazza Anfiteatro (Gate 2) entrance in the east is less crowded and gives direct access to the Amphitheatre.

-Getting there: Pompeii is 25 kilometres southeast of Naples.
-The Circumvesuviana train from Naples Porta Nolana station runs to the Pompeii Scavi stop every 30 minutes, takes about 35 minutes, and costs EUR 3.20.
-This is significantly more convenient than driving.
+Getting there: The Circumvesuviana train from Naples Porta Nolana runs to the Pompeii Scavi stop every 30 minutes, takes about 35 minutes, and costs 3.20 euros.
+Significantly more convenient than driving.

 What to See

-The Forum is the civic and commercial centre of the city, surrounded by the Temple of Jupiter, the Basilica (law courts), and the macellum (market).
-The large statues that once lined it are long gone but the travertine stone paving and the view toward Vesuvius are striking.
-The Lupanare (brothel), a five-minute walk from the Forum, has seventeen small rooms with stone beds and explicit painted panels above each doorway that served as a menu of services available.
-It is always crowded and the combination of seriousness and prurience in the visitor reaction is itself interesting.
+The Forum is the civic centre, surrounded by the Temple of Jupiter, the Basilica, and the macellum.
+The view toward Vesuvius from the Forum paving is the defining photograph of the site.
+The Lupanare (brothel), five minutes from the Forum, has 17 small rooms with stone beds and explicit painted panels above each doorway.
+It is always crowded.

-The House of the Vettii was the home of two wealthy freed slaves, the Vettii brothers, and contains the best-preserved frescoes in Pompeii.
-The paintings include mythological scenes, still lifes, and the famous figure of Priapus at the entrance, which has been covered and uncovered several times based on the sensibilities of successive administrations.
-Currently visible.
-The garden contains replicas of the original bronze fountain sculptures.
+The House of the Vettii was the home of two wealthy freed slaves and contains the best-preserved frescoes in Pompeii – mythological scenes, still lifes, and the famous Priapus figure at the entrance.

-The Amphitheatre at the eastern end of the site was built in 70 BCE and seats 20,000 - the oldest surviving Roman amphitheatre in the world.
-A famous mosaic in the Naples Archaeological Museum shows a riot that took place here in 59 CE between Pompeii fans and fans from nearby Nuceria, which resulted in the venue being banned from staging events for ten years.
+The Amphitheatre at the eastern end was built in 70 BCE and seats 20,000 – the oldest surviving Roman amphitheatre in the world.
+A 59 CE riot between Pompeii fans and supporters from nearby Nuceria, visible in a famous mosaic in the Naples Archaeological Museum, resulted in the venue being banned from events for ten years.

 The Plaster Casts are the most affecting element for most visitors.
-When the ash hardened around bodies, the bodies decayed over centuries, leaving voids.
-In 1863, archaeologist Giuseppe Fiorelli injected plaster into the voids to create casts.
-The results are in the Garden of the Fugitives (east section of the site) and at various points throughout - people in their last positions: a family huddled together, a dog still chained to its post, a man covering his face.
-These are not reconstructions; they are exact impressions of real people at the moment they died.
+When ash hardened around bodies, the bodies decayed over centuries, leaving voids.
+In 1863, archaeologist Giuseppe Fiorelli injected plaster into the voids to create exact impressions of the dead.
+The Garden of the Fugitives has the largest collection – a family huddled together, a dog still chained, a man covering his face.
+These are not reconstructions; they are the last positions of real people.

 Mount Vesuvius

-The hike to the crater rim (1,281 metres) starts from a car park at 1,000 metres, reached by bus from Pompeii or Herculaneum station.
-The walk from the car park takes about thirty minutes on a gravel path.
+The hike to the crater rim starts from a car park at 1,000 metres, reached by bus from Pompeii or Herculaneum.
+The walk takes about 30 minutes on a gravel path.
 The crater is 300 metres deep.
 The last eruption was 1944.
-Admission EUR 12 per person.
-The view from the rim encompasses Naples, the bay, the islands of Capri and Ischia, and the entire extent of the Campanian plain.
-Worth doing even if geology does not interest you - the view into the crater itself is impossible to replicate.
+Admission 12 euros.
+The view from the rim – Naples, the bay, Capri and Ischia, the entire Campanian plain – justifies the trip even if geology does not interest you.

-The food options near the Pompeii entrance are tourist standard (acceptable pizza, overpriced).
+The food options near the Pompeii entrance are tourist standard.
 Naples, 35 minutes by train, is one of the best food cities in Italy.
+Da Michele on Via Cesare Sersale has been making only marinara and margherita pizza since 1870; arrive at opening (11am) or wait.
+Ristorante Presidente near the site entrance is the reliable local option for a sit-down meal.

-For day-tripping from Naples: the city is thirty minutes away and has a much better range of accommodation and restaurants.
-Costantinopoli 104 in the Spaccanapoli area is a small luxury hotel (doubles from EUR 150) in a beautiful 19th-century villa.
-Hotel Piazza Bellini is a reliable mid-range option at EUR 90 to 120.
+For staying: basing yourself in Naples and day-tripping is the practical approach.
+Costantinopoli 104 in Spaccanapoli is a small luxury hotel from 150 euros; Hotel Piazza Bellini is a reliable mid-range option at 90-120 euros.